 - 1. determine the effectiveness of its program and report to the president any revisions needed by the program to make it more effective; and - 2. ensure that the standards of conduct described in part II hereof are fairly and consistently enforced; and - 3. submit a written report to the president stating the findings and recommendations of the committee.

-The president shall implement, effective and ensuing September, such of the committee's recommended revisions as he/she shall deem appropriate and reasonable.
+The president or designee shall implement, the committee's recommended revisions as he/she shall deem appropriate and reasonable.

 II.
 STANDARDS OF CONDUCT AND ENFORCEMENT THEREOF